AWS Direct Connect – DX

 • Customers request a hosted connection by contacting a partner in the AWS Direct Connect Partner Program, which provisions the connection

-• 1 Gbps, 2 Gbps, 5 Gbps or 10 Gbps hosted connections are supported by limited partners.
+• 1 Gbps, 2 Gbps, 5 Gbps, 10 Gbps, or 25 Gbps hosted connections are supported by selected partners.

 • supports a single virtual interface